-You really enjoy your gas fireplace and what it adds to your home... . the wonderful heat from it, the dancing flames and glowing embers and especially how easy it is to use.
-But suddenly, it’s making an odd, beeping noise.
+We’re guessing that you really enjoy your gas fireplace and what it adds to your home... the wonderful heat from it, the dancing flames and glowing embers and especially how easy it is to use.
+But all of a sudden, it’s making an odd, beeping noise.
 Is this something to be concerned about?
 Is this a dangerous symptom?
 Should I stop using it and call my dealer?
 What’s the remedy?

 Don’t fret, don’t panic and you probably don’t have to call 911.
-A simple fix is at hand that most homeowners can handle themselves!
+A simple fix is at hand that most homeowners can take care of themselves!

-The batteries in the receivers of fireplaces, stoves and inserts, do not have particularly long lives.
+The batteries for fireplaces, stoves and inserts, do not have particularly long lives.
 The batteries need to be regularly exchanged with fresh ones.
-As a safety and customer convenience feature, when these batteries get weaker, an audible beep will be heard.
-You may notice a small, red blinking light before the beep is heard.
+As a safety and customer convenience feature, when these batteries get weak, an audible ‘beep’ will be heard.
+You may also notice a small, red blinking light on the receiving unit before the beep is heard.
 Now is the time to replace the batteries.

-Replacing batteries in the receiving unit will vary a bit from manufacturer to manufacturer.
+Replacing batteries in a battery box or receiving unit will vary a bit from manufacturer to manufacturer.
 Some will have a small, easy to spot door for the batteries.
-Others may have a spring-loaded door that pops out when depressed.
+Others may have a spring-loaded door that pops out when depressed or some kind of clips that keep the batteries contained.
 Check the owner’s manual or simply call your WE LOVE FIRE expert if you need help.

 HOW OFTEN TO REPLACE?

 Your “beeping” fireplace is telling you something: It’s time to replace batteries!
-The receiving unit will need fresh batteries more frequently than the remote control.
-Change these batteries along with the batteries in your smoke alarms.
+Keep in mind that the receiving module will need fresh batteries more frequently than the remote control.
+Maybe get in the habit of changing these batteries along with the batteries in your smoke alarms.
 Many customers have found that by replacing these batteries in the spring and fall, they can eliminate this friendly and often very annoying reminder!